Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Results and Discussion

-To systematically investigate the influence of the inflow velocity component $V$ in the reduced-model for simulation of flow at $Re=500$, we selected the time-averaged $\overline{U}$ profile extracted at $x/D = 0.75$ and the $\overline{V}$ profile extracted at $x/D = 1.4$, corresponding to the red line in the top-left panel and the magenta line (second from the top) in the top-right panel of Figure~\ref{fig:Re500_trans}.
-We then gradually varied the inflow $V$ by scaling $\overline{V}$ with a factor $\alpha$.
-Specifically, $\alpha = 0.0$ corresponds to the case where inflow $V=0.0$, while $\alpha = 1.2$ represents the inflow $V$ scaled to 1.2 times $\overline{V}$.
-It can be seen from Figure~\ref{fig:Re500_trans} that when $\alpha = 0.0$, corresponding to the case where only $\overline{U}$ is imposed at the inflow boundary, the vortical structures closely resemble those observed in the DNS.
-With increasing $\alpha$, the braid vortices in the wake generated by the reduced model become progressively weaker, and at $\alpha = 1.2$, the wake transitions from a three-dimensional to a two-dimensional state.
+To investigate the influence of the inflow crossflow component more systematically for $Re=500$, we select the time-averaged $\overline{U}$ profile extracted at $x/D=0.75$ and the time-averaged $\overline{V}$ profile extracted at $x/D=1.4$, corresponding to the red line in the top-left panel and the magenta line in the top-right panel of Figure~\ref{fig:Re500_trans}.
+We then perform a sensitivity study in which the imposed crossflow component is varied parametrically by replacing $\overline{V}$ with $\alpha\overline{V}$, while keeping the imposed streamwise profile fixed.
+Here, $\alpha=0$ corresponds to the case $V=0$, while $\alpha=1.2$ corresponds to an inflow crossflow component equal to $1.2\overline{V}$.
+Figure~\ref{fig:Re500_trans} shows that when $\alpha=0$, that is, when only $\overline{U}$ is imposed at the inlet, the vortical structures closely resemble those observed in DNS.
+As $\alpha$ increases, the braid vortices generated by the body-free simulation become progressively weaker, and at $\alpha=1.2$ the wake transitions from a three-dimensional to a two-dimensional state.